 Never use ~ in your $PATH (/bin/sh might not expand it)

-, so if you want your scripts or environment to be portable across shells, you should never use ~
+dash doesn’t exand ~ when it occurs in $PATH, so if you want your scripts or environment to be portable across shells, you should never use ~ in your $PATH.

 $ cd ~